szczyglis-dev/py-gpt/docs/source/configuration.rst

 **Remote tools**

-Enable/disable remote tools, like Web Search or Image generation to use in OpenAI Responses API (OpenAI models and Chat mode only).
+Enable/disable remote tools, like Web Search, MCP or Image generation.

+Remote tools are available for these providers, and only via their native SDKs:

+* Anthropic
+* Google
+* OpenAI
+* xAI

 **Models**